dstreitf/featuretoolset/README.md

-Project of the masters thesis of Matthias Hein.
-Code created by (c) Matthias Hein
+Project of the masters thesis of Johannes Hein.
+Code created by (c) Johannes Hein

 # install tools